incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 For example, you can use this hook to fetch the current user from your api before mounting the provider and pass the user information to payload.

-While being outside provider, it will expect you to use a producer function as configuration, or with an object defining the producer and all other necessary information.
+When outside provider, it will expect you to use a producer function as configuration, or with an object defining the producer and all other necessary information, or eventually a `Source` object..

 ### Subscription modes
+`useAsyncState` hooks performs a subscription to an object from a constructor called `AsyncState`, that's why it has this on its name.
+But in reality it may be synchronous, so if I were to give it a new name, it would be `useSharedState` or `useBetterState`.

 Many subscription modes are possible.
-You won't have to use them, but you should essentially know what they mean and how your configuration impacts them for any debugging purposes.
+You won't have to use them, but you should essentially know what they mean and how your configuration impacts them for debugging purposes.

 What is a subscription mode already ?
 When you call `useAsyncState` -every time your component renders- this hook reacts to the given configuration synchronized by your dependencies.
-Then, tries to get the async state instance from the provider.
+Then, tries to get the async state instance from the provider or the source, or create a new one.

 If not found, it may wait for it if you did not provide a `producer` function in your configuration, or fallback with a noop mode for example.

 The possible subscription mode are:
 - `LISTEN`: Listens to an existing async state from its key